top of page

 Before discussing web accessibility with the key decision makers, be sure to do your research and gather relevant data and evidence to support your claims.
 For example, you can run accessibility checks on the website or app to identify issues or gaps that need to be addressed.
 You can also compare your own website or app to that of competitors to see how it compares in terms of accessibility.
 Search for success stories and case studies of other companies and organizations that have achieved web accessibility and ADA compliance.

-When it comes to web accessibility and ADA compliance, a decision maker's priorities and concerns vary depending on their role and department.
+When it comes to web accessibility and ADA compliance, a decision-maker's priorities and concerns vary depending on their role and department.
 For example, someone may be interested in financial aspects such as return on investment, cost-benefit analysis, tax credits, etc. Others focus on legal aspects such as risk management, compliance, and litigation.
 On the other hand, some companies focus on social aspects such as DEI, corporate social responsibility, and customer satisfaction.
-Tailor your message or claim to your audience's specific interests and goals and use words and terms that your audience can relate to and understand.
+Tailor your message or claim to your audience's specific interests and goals, and use words and terms that your audience can relate to and understand.

-Things to Avoid: Plugins and Overlays
+Things to Avoid: Plug-ins and Overlays

 Companies sell plug-ins and overlays and pass them off as shortcuts that use AI magic to incorporate code snippets that make your website ADA compliant overnight.
-Despite what you might expect, these claims are completely false.
+Despite what you might expect, these claims are completely overstated.
 If your company decides to just use one of these cheaper web accessibility widgets, instead of becoming compliant the right way, you risk being caught up in a costly lawsuit.

 bottom of page